-These are healthy and simple to prepare.
-This waffle recipe is made with coconut flour and flax meal and are gluten-free.
+These are delicious Coconut Blueberry Waffles are healthy and simple to prepare.
+This waffle recipe is made with all wholesome ingredients like coconut flour and flax meal and are naturally gluten free.

 Coconut Blueberry Waffles